LudoBermejo/dev.ludobermejo.es/_posts/2015-09-25-pub-sub-pattern.markdown

         }

         /**
-         * As you can imagine, this function subscribe a "event" wiwth a "function" by using the events array *
+         * As you can imagine, this function subscribe a "event"
+         * with a "function" by using the events array *
          * @param event
          * @param myFunc